iexcloud/docs/source/migrating-and-importing-data/loading-data-from-a-file.md

 Got a URL you want to tap into for data?
 See [Loading Data from a URL](../migrating-and-importing-data/loading-data-from-a-url.md).

 Interested in creating datasets programmatically?
-Checkout [Apperate API Basics](../interacting-with-your-data/apperate-api-basics.md).
+Checkout [Using Apperate's APIs](../interacting-with-your-data/apperate-api-basics.md).

 Want to learn more about creating and managing datasets?
 Read [Understanding Datasets](../managing-your-data/understanding-datasets.md).